-There are many different systems of Romanizing Chinese, depending on the time in history, location, Chinese language, sub-language, dialect, etc.
+There are many different systems of Romanizing Chinese, depending on the time in history, location, variety of Chinese language, sub-language, dialect, etc.

-Without going into the details of separating orthographies, etc., let’s look at some of these interesting ways of making a Chinese language a little easier to grasp via Latin-based languages.
+Without going into the details of separating orthographies, etc., let’s look at some of these interesting ways of making the Chinese language a little easier to grasp via Latin-based languages.

 And yes, still others.